 What to expect—before and after the celebration

 There will be several rituals conducted prior to and following the celebration of Nyepi.
-Three or four days before the New Year, people wearing white traditional clothes will walk to the Balinese temples (Pura) situated near the bodies of water—river, lake, or ocean—performing the rite of Melasti to purify sacred objects kept in the temples.
+Three or four days before the New Year, people wearing white traditional clothes will walk to the Balinese temples (Pura) to perform the rite of Melasti.
+This is to purify sacred objects kept in the temples.

 View this post on Instagram